ArweaveTeam/arweave-php/README.md

 We first need to decode our JWK file to a PHP array, then we can simply pass that array into a new `Wallet` object.

 **You should treat your JWK as you would treat an API key or a password**.
-You should **never** expose them or place them in any publicly accessible location and **never** commit them to any version control system, **doing so could compromise your wallet and its contents**.
+You should **never** expose them or place them in any publicly accessible location and **never** commit them to any version control system, **doing so will compromise your wallet and its contents**.

 ```php
 $jwk = json_decode(file_get_contents('jwk.json'), true);